react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ## API

-The package exposes a `TabViewAnimated` component which manages the state and animated values, and renders components such as the headers, footers and the pager.
+The package exposes a `TabView` component which manages the state and animated values, and renders components such as the headers, footers and the pager.
 Pager components render the routes as pages, as well as handle the gestures and transitions.
 Various pager components are implemented in the library to provide the best experience according to the platform.
 The pager best suited to the platform is automatically used by default.

-Check the [type definitions](src/TabViewTypeDefinitions.js) for details on shape of different props.
+Check the [type definitions](src/TypeDefinitions.js) for details on shape of different props.

-### `<TabViewAnimated />`
+### `<TabView />`

 Container component responsible for managing tab transitions.